-Refer to the Governance section of the integrated report for more information on Sappi's Combined Assurance Framework including External Audit, Internal Audit, and the provision of assurance over external reports.
+Refer to the governance section of the 2023 Sappi Annual Integrated Report for more information on Sappi's Combined Assurance Framework including external audit, internal audit, and the provision of assurance over external reports.

 Stakeholders

 Principle 16: In the execution of its governance role and responsibilities, the governing body should adopt a stakeholder-inclusive approach that balances the needs, interests and expectations of material stakeholders in the best interests of the organisation over time.